SakshamKapoor2911/Autonomous-Research-Agent/README.md

 Knowledge Base Creation: The agent identifies the core subject, fetches the corresponding Wikipedia article, and embeds its chunks into a Milvus vector store.

-Iterative Answering: For each sub-question, the agent retrieves the most relevant text chunks from Milvus and feeds them to the LLM as context for a focused answer.
+Iterative Answering: For each sub-question, the agent retrieves the most relevant chunks from Milvus for the LLM as context to write a focused answer.

 Synthesis: The agent assembles the questions (as headers) and the generated answers into a single, structured Markdown file.
 ```